 The standard of personal service is incomparable, marked by a personal butler, many who have served here for decades, who efficiently manage your every whim.

-The Mandarin Oriental and Peninsula feature the ultimate midday oases for kids to escape the typically high heat and cacophony of the streets.
+The Mandarin Oriental features the ultimate midday oases for kids to escape the typically high heat and cacophony of the streets.
 The Oriental ice cream cart which cruises the pool area, features fresh hand made cream.

 Formerly the Mandarin Oriental, The Dhevi is Chiang Mai's finest resort-even over the vaunted Four Seasons-an extraordinary, 60-acre property a few miles east of the city.
 The best of the 123 lodgings are the dramatically designed and lavishly appointed villas grouped around meandering streams and idyllic rice paddies (above).
 Most villas feature massive teak beams, Asian artifacts, and modern amenities.